-The only way to get inside the European Parliament itself is to join a free, 45-minute audioguide tour.
-The slow-paced audioguide — with helpful video illustrations — dryly takes you through the history of the EU, as well as its current structure and procedures.
-You'll learn how early visionary utopians (like Winston Churchill, who in 1946 called for a "United States of Europe") led the way as Europe gradually evolved into the European Union.
+The only way to get inside the European Parliament itself is to join a free one-hour tour with a multimedia guide.
+As you tour the complex at your own pace, you'll learn how early visionary utopians (like Winston Churchill, who in 1946 called for a "United States of Europe") led the way as Europe gradually evolved into the European Union.

 The balcony overlooking the building's lobby affords a good view of a giant sculpture, titled Confluence, with moving metal-wire pieces — representing people coming together for a common purpose.
-The audioguide tells you all about the building itself: In line with EU idealism, it's functional, transparent, and very "green."
+The building itself is in line with EU idealism: It's functional, transparent, and very "green."